Rudd's remarkable run in power was driven by state politics, factions and Wayne Swan; and it was those same forces that brought him down

 The ALP won enough marginals to hang on, aided by the highly dubious but apparently legal technique of handing out bodgie “how to vote” cards which looked like they came from the Family First Party.

 Then things turned rapidly to custard with a budgetary crisis and a party-rivening fight over the proposed privatisation of state-owned elements of the power generation industry.
-Iemma resigned and was briefly replaced by the first ever left faction leader in New South Wales, Nathan Rees.
+Iemma resigned and was briefly replaced by the first ever left faction leader in

 The polls carried on their plunge, Rees signed his own death warrant by trying to ban political donations from property developers and the caucus elected Christina Keneally.